 Any suspicious activity detected is investigated.
 Other suspicious transactions are monitored during working hours Monday to Friday which may involve contacting members to confirm that all transactions appearing on their account are their own.

-Although fraud monitoring for Visa Credit/Debit card, rediCard and online transactions through Netlink and MiLink operates 24 hours a day, our Fraud Department will only contact members between the hours of 7am to 10pm (WST).
+Although fraud monitoring for Visa Credit/Debit card, rediCard and online transactions operates 24 hours a day, our Fraud Department will only contact members between the hours of 7am to 10pm (WST).
 For all other monitoring, we will only contact you during business hours Monday to Friday.
 You should be wary of unsolicited calls supposedly from your financial institution.
 Genuine calls from the P&N Fraud Department will be made from telephone number 1300 705 750 for Visa Credit/Debit card and rediCard transactions.

 Calls in relation to other fraud matters will be made from a telephone number with a prefix of 9219 7XXX or our Contact Centre number 13 25 77.